 The SD STEM Ecosystem initiative has created six working groups designed to work toward common goals and identify potential partners: Innovation in K–12, Early Childhood STEM, Business Partnerships, Environmental Education, Expanding Access and Women in STEM.

 The Innovation in K–12 Working Group focuses on collaboration with multiple school districts, while the Early Childhood STEM group encourages science opportunities for children five and under.
 The Business Partnerships group seeks to match businesses with educational organizations to coordinate workforce and educational needs, and the Environmental Education group connects teachers to curricula and families to programs related to nature.

-Expanding Access is the vanguard working group that addresses equitable opportunities in science for low-income students. show that low-income students have a dire lack of available science-related extracurricular activities and career-planning resources.
+Expanding Access is the vanguard working group that addresses equitable opportunities in science for low-income students.
+Studies show that low-income students have a dire lack of available science-related extracurricular activities and career-planning resources.
 The Expanding Access working group wants to address this disparity.